 add_filter( 'jetpack_remove_login_form', '__return_true' );

 Now you can only log in to your self-hosted blog using your WordPress.com login details.
-And these require a two-step authentication from your phone.
+And these require a two-factor authentication from your phone.
 The default login has been disabled.

 Block unwanted, brute force login attempts

 If you for whatever reason cannot turn on the two-step authentication, this is a decent alternative.

 Jetpack’s Protect is like a web application firewall for your WordPress.
 It monitors all failed login attempts on the network of sites hosted by WordPress.
 It then automatically blocks all these unwanted tries from these bad IP addresses from the rest of the network.